Credentialed ImPACT Consultant

 More involved head injuries may require further management like:

-If you suspect you or your child has suffered a concussion, schedule a concussion evaluation online or book by phone today.
+If you suspect you or your child has suffered a concussion, schedule a concussion evaluation by phone today.